Wednesday, May 29, 2024

 "..My Civics Teacher drives an RX-7.."

 When I'm asked the question everyone eventually gets asked in their life "Who were some individuals who influenced you?"
 I always add the name Jack Gable as an influence.
 1. Because it's true.
 2. Because he's the only 100% positive influence in my life outside of immediate family.
 As a teacher, well above average.
+He was a new teacher at the high school in 1984 as well.
 Civics, Geography, History.
 Made the subjects, which can be mundane, pop a bit.
 But his real value was as a communicator.
 The ability to talk to any group, any individual.
 Regardless of race, ethnicity or gender is a gift.
 On virtually any topic.

 I gravitated towards Mr.Gable a good bit.
 You wanna talk WW1.
 Done.
 Wanna talk WW2.
 Done.
 Wanna talk Motown Music in the 60's?
 Done.
 Wanna talk driving an RX-7 at around 110mph on a straight line Nebraska highway?
 Done. 😂 .
 The man's knowledge, maybe it was the Vanderbilt education 😁, was unreal.
-Serious or humerous.
+Serious or humorous.
 He was a multi-tool person.
-Perceptive also.
-I knew that he knew I wasn't comfortable there.
-But never let on.
-He cared.

 I would have several conversations with Mr. Gable over the next couple of years.
 Free periods, after school.
 Intelligent, but in no way arrogant, I loved those conversations.
 I cherish the memories now.